vantunes-crl/Mini_shell/README.md

        via a pipe to the input of the next command.
  - [Y] • Environment variables ($ followed by characters) should expand to their values.
- - [ ] • $? should expands to the exit status of the most recently
-       executed foreground pipeline.
+ - [Y] • $? should expands to the exit status of the most recently executed foreground pipeline.
  - [ ] • ctrl-C ctrl-D ctrl-\ should work like in bash.
 • When interactive:
  - [ ] ◦ ctrl-C print a new prompt on a newline.
- - [ ] ◦ ctrl-D exit the shell. ◦ ctrl-\ do nothing.
+ - [Y] ◦ ctrl-D exit the shell. ◦ ctrl-\ do nothing.